-§151.
-R-1 SINGLE FAMILY RESIDENTIAL
+§151.054 R-1 Acre SINGLE FAMILY RESIDENTIAL

-(A) Intent of District.
+- (A) Intent of District.
 It is the intent of this Section that the R-1 District to promote and accommodate development low density development.
 To this end, this District is designed and intended to allow for the development of housing on a minimum of one acre lot size.
-The District is intended for application in areas situated between low to medium, medium density, and rural areas.

-Permitted uses.
-The following uses shall be permitted in any R-6 Zoning District:
+The District is intended for application in areas situated between low to medium, medium density, and rural areas. - (B) Permitted uses.
+The following uses shall be permitted in any R-6 Zoning District: - 1) One-family dwelling (other than mobile homes); - 2) Publicly owned building, facility, or land, except those, which shall be conditionally permitted under division (C) below. - 3) Non-commercial horticulture or agriculture. - 4) Customary home occupation established under the provisions of § 151.107. - 5) Accessory uses, including Accessory Dwelling Units, provided that all conditions in §§ 151.135 and 151.136, and 151.137 are met. - (C) Conditional uses.
+The following uses shall be permitted in any R-1 Acre Zoning district subject to conditions set forth in §§ 151.220 and 151.221. - 1) Public and private schools engaged in teaching general curriculum for educational advancement provided the structures are placed not less than 50 feet from any residential property line, and the lot is not less than four acres in size. - 2) Church, synagogue, and temple provided that: - a) Such use is housed in a permanent structure; - b) Such use is located on a lot not less than 25,000 square feet in area; and - c) No structure on the lot is closer than 50 feet to any abutting residential property. - 3) Private kindergarten or pre-school nursery provided that:

-- (1) One-family dwellings, (mountain constitution) - (2) Customary home occupations established under the provisions of § 151.107. - (4) Accessory uses, see §§ 151.135 and 151.136. - (C) Conditional uses.
-The following uses shall be permitted in any R-6 Zoning district subject to conditions set forth in §§ 151.220 and 151.221. - (1) Public utility substation or sub-installation including water towers, provided that: - (a) Such use is enclosed by a painted or chain-link fence or wall and a suitable planting screen at least six feet in height above finish grade; - (b) There is neither office nor commercial operation nor storage of vehicles or equipment on the premises; and - (c) A landscaped strip not less than five feet in width is planted and suitably maintained around the facility.
+- a) Such uses meet the minimum standards set forth for such facilities by the State Board of Health; - b) Such use is located on a lot not less than 25,000 square feet in area; and - c) No structure on the lot is closer than 50 feet to any abutting residential property. - 4) Public utility substation or sub-installation including water towers, provided that: - a) Such use is enclosed by a painted or chain-link fence or wall and a suitable planting screen at least six feet in height above finish grade; - b) There is neither office nor commercial operation nor storage of vehicles or equipment on the premises; and - c) A landscaped strip not less than five feet in width is planted and suitably maintained around the facility. - 5) Short-term Rentals, as defined in 151.103, provided that all conditions in 151.103 are met. - 6) Boarding Houses, as defined in 151.103, provided that all conditions in 151.103 are met. - 7) Outdoor recreational use, provided that: - a) Golf courses must be unlighted, regulation-size, or par three golf courses, including normal clubhouse and pro shop activities - b) Other outdoor recreational uses should not create lighting, noise, or other adverse impact to neighboring residential lots; and - c) No structure on the property is within 50' of any property line. - 8) Cemetery, provided that such use: - a) Consists of a site of at least five acres; - b) Includes no crematorium or dwelling unit other than for a caretaker; - c) Has a front yard setback of at least 35 feet from the street right-of-way line, whichever is further; and - d) Maintains a non-illuminated sign no greater than 30 square feet.

-§ 151.
-RR RURAL RESIDENTIAL DISTRICTING
+§ 151.055 RR RURAL RESIDENTIAL DISTRICTING